penpot/penpot-docs/technical-guide/developer/devenv.md

 ## System requirements

-You should have `docker` and `docker-compose V2` installed in your system in order to set up properly the development enviroment.
+You need to have `docker` and `docker-compose V2` installed on your system in order to correctly set up the development environment.

 You can [look here][1] for complete instructions.

 [1]: /technical-guide/getting-started/#docker

-Optionally, increment user watches:
+Optionally, to improve performance, you can also increase the maximum number of user files able to be watched for changes with inotify:

 ```bash
 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p